 Yes you have landed in the right place… you have surfed to Recipes4Cocktails.com… an informal guide to bitters and cocktail culture from the good people at Morningstar Artisan Foods.

-We are Brokers of Artisan Foods along with being a premiere source of Bitters and Mixology Supplies so there’s all sorts of information on this site about all manner of gourmet foods and as my old beach bum friend Big Charlie Adams used to say… more recipes than the law allows” for both for food and drink.
+We are Brokers of Artisan Foods from around the world along with being a premiere source of Bitters and Mixology Supplies in the country.
+There’s all sorts of information on this site about all manner of gourmet foods and as my old beach bum pal Big Charlie Adams used to say… “more recipes than the law allows” for both for food and drink.

 The links below will take you to recipes based on you favorite spirits and our favorite makers of Bitters and other essential ingredients.
 There are a number Bar Tips that will help get you over any rough spots in the road.
 Plus a listing of shops where you can access the cocktail gear of your dreams.
 Enjoy!